Sabra and Shatila massacre: Post-war assessment

 On 23 August 1982, Bachir Gemayel, leader of the right-wing Lebanese Forces, was elected President of Lebanon by the National Assembly.
 Israel had relied on Gemayel and his forces as a counterbalance to the PLO, and as a result, ties between Israel and Maronite groups, from which hailed many of the supporters of the Lebanese Forces, had grown stronger.

 By 1 September, the PLO fighters had been evacuated from Beirut under the supervision of Multinational Force.
-The evacuation was conditional on the continuation of the presence of the MNF to provide security for the community of Palestinian refugees in Lebanon.
+The evacuation was conditional on the continuation of the presence of the Multinational Force in Lebanon (MNF) to provide security for the community of Palestinian refugees in Lebanon.
 Two days later the Israeli Premier Menachem Begin met Gemayel in Nahariya and strongly urged him to sign a peace treaty with Israel.
 Begin also wanted the continuing presence of the SLA in southern Lebanon (Haddad supported peaceful relations with Israel) in order to control attacks and violence, and action from Gemayel to move on the PLO fighters which Israel believed remained a hidden threat in Lebanon.
 However, the Phalangists, who were previously united as reliable Israeli allies, were now split because of developing alliances with Syria, which remained militarily hostile to Israel.
 As such, Gemayel rejected signing a peace treaty with Israel and did not authorize operations to root out the remaining PLO militants.

 On 11 September 1982, the international forces that were guaranteeing the safety of Palestinian refugees left Beirut.
 Then on 14 September, Gemayel was assassinated in a massive explosion which demolished his headquarters.
 Eventually, the culprit, Habib Tanious Shartouni, a Lebanese Christian, confessed to the crime.
 He turned out to be a member of the Syrian Social Nationalist Party and an agent of Syrian intelligence.
 Palestinian and Lebanese Muslim leaders denied any connection to him.

-On the evening of 14 September, following the news that Bashir Gemayel had been assassinated, Prime Minister Begin, Defense Minister Sharon and Chief of Staff Eitan agreed that the Israeli army should invade West Beirut.
+On the evening of 14 September, following the news that Bachir Gemayel had been assassinated, Prime Minister Begin, Defense Minister Sharon and Chief of Staff Eitan agreed that the Israeli army should invade West Beirut.
 The public reason given was to be that they were there to prevent chaos.
 In a separate conversation, at 20:30 that evening, Sharon and Eitan agreed that the IDF should not enter the Palestinian refugee camps but that the Phalange should be used.
 The only other member of the cabinet who was consulted was Foreign Minister Yitzhak Shamir.
 Shortly after 6.00 am 15 September, the Israeli army entered West Beirut, This Israeli action breached its agreement with the United States not to occupy West Beirut and was in violation of the ceasefire.